1955 State of Vietnam referendum: Campaign

-Aside from painting Bảo Đại as a sexually insatiable glutton, Diệm's campaign also attacked the head of state's nationalist credentials.
+Aside from painting Bảo Đại as a sexually insatiable glutton, Diem's campaign also attacked the head of state's nationalist credentials.
 They criticised him as being too soft in his dealings with French colonial authorities, and for serving as the head of state of the Empire of Vietnam, a puppet regime set up by Imperial Japan after they invaded during World War II.
 They also accused him of ceding half the country to the communists.
-The communists had already captured more than half the country on the battlefield, and Diệm claimed he had no choice, but Diệm's campaign portrayed him as incompetent and unwilling to take the blame.
+The communists had already captured more than half the country on the battlefield, and Bảo Đại claimed he had no choice, but Diem's campaign portrayed him as incompetent and unwilling to take the blame.

-Diệm used the Ministry of Information's electoral education campaign as a partisan political tool.
-Instead of using it purely to explain the democratic process, the campaign was used to extol Diệm and his allies.
+Diem used the Ministry of Information's electoral education campaign as a partisan political tool.
+Instead of using it purely to explain the democratic process, the campaign was used to extol Diem and his allies.
 After explaining what democracy was, a pamphlet outlined why Deposing a chief-of-state is a vital act.
-After elaborating on the powers of the head of state, the pamphlet went on to champion Diệm as an anti-communist who could defend people's freedom, while explaining why Bảo Đại was unfit to lead, saying that he did not have respect among the international community.
+After elaborating on the powers of the head of state, the pamphlet went on to champion Diem as an anti-communist who could defend people's freedom, while explaining why Bảo Đại was unfit to lead, saying that he did not have respect among the international community.

 On 15 October, Bảo Đại issued a statement protesting against the referendum.
-He urged the governments of France, the United Kingdom, the United States, India and even the Soviet Union not to recognise Diệm, asserting that he was an obstacle to the reunification of Vietnam under the Geneva Accords.
-He accused Diệm's poll of being "a governmental activity which conforms neither to the profound sentiment of the Vietnamese people nor to the common cause of peace".
+He urged the governments of France, the United Kingdom, the United States, India and even the Soviet Union not to recognise Diem, asserting that he was an obstacle to the reunification of Vietnam under the Geneva Accords.
+He accused Diem's poll of being "a governmental activity which conforms neither to the profound sentiment of the Vietnamese people nor to the common cause of peace".

-On 18 October, he made the token gesture of formally dismissing Diệm.
-The following day, he denounced "the police methods" of Diệm's "dictatorship" and warned the Vietnamese populace "against a regime that was bound to lead them to ruin, famine, and war".
-Bảo Đại accused Diệm of trying to foment conflict between the French and the Americans.
+On 18 October, he made the token gesture of formally dismissing Diem.
+The following day, he denounced "the police methods" of Diem's "dictatorship" and warned the Vietnamese populace "against a regime that was bound to lead them to ruin, famine, and war".
+Bảo Đại accused Diem of trying to foment conflict between the French and the Americans.
 On the eve of the poll, Bảo Đại stated "I can even tell you that I know the percentage of favourable votes that Mr. Diem has decided to obtain."